Ananya2001-an/java-practice/src/notes.md

 - `<hashmap>.isEmpty()` - returns true if the hashmap is empty else returns false.
 - `<hashmap>.size()` - returns the number of key-value pairs in the hashmap.
 - `<hashmap>.replace(key, value)` - replaces the value of the specified key with the specified value.
+- `<hashmap>.putIfAbsent(key, value)` - creates key value pair in map if not already present.
+Returns "null" if successful.

 > Stack<Integer> stack = new Stack<>();  //Example stack of Integer datatype.
 > Queue<Character> queue = new LinkedListQueue<Character>(); //Example queue of Character datatype.